 An animated version of this slide is also available.

 Most modern passenger and military aircraft are powered by gas turbine engines, which are also called jet engines.
-Jet engines come in a variety of shapes and sizes but all jet engines have certain parts in common.
+The first and most simple type of gas turbine is the turbojet.

-You can investigate the effects of the various engine parts on jet engine operation by using the EngineSim interactive Java applet.
+You can investigate the variation of pressure through an engine by using the EngineSim interactive Java applet.
 You can vary the performance of any of the engine parts and investigate the effects on thrust and fuel flow.
+EngineSim can also plot the variation of pressure through the engine.

 Back to top